lantossl/ansible_collection_general/roles/keep_os_update/README.md

 # keep_os_update

-A role for keeping Linux operating systems up to date
+A role for keeping Linux operating systems up to date.

+What does this role makes for you?

+- It keeps your package manager's cache up to date.
+- It is upgrades your installed packages at the most recent version.
+- It is follows the system requirements for a reboot and schedule a restart at the time you want.
+- It is warns the user for the forthcoming restart.

 ## Requirements